-- For the pastry, put the flour, icing sugar, butter and orange zest into a food processor and whiz to fine crumbs.
-With the motor running, add the egg and whiz for a few seconds until the mixture forms clumps and you can press it together into a ball.
+- For the pastry, put the flour, icing sugar, butter and orange zest into a food processor and whizz into fine crumbs.
+With the motor running, add the egg and whizz for a few seconds until the mixture forms clumps and you can press it together into a ball.
 (If necessary, add 1–3 tsp ice-cold water to bring the dough together.)

 - Roll out the pastry on a lightly floured surface to the thickness of a £1 coin.
 Using an 8cm fluted cutter, cut out 24 rounds and use to line two 12-hole non-stick mince pie tins.